 Best cherry blossom viewing spots in Fuji: Chureito Pagoda, Eastern and Northern Shores of Kawaguchiko, Ubuyagasaki Peninsula, Iyashi no Sato, Oshino Hakkai

 The most iconic mountain in Japan becomes even more picturesque during spring when nearby cherry trees bloom.
-Mount Fuji and the Fuji Five Lakes region are just under two hours away from Tokyo via direct train, making it a perfect day-trip location for travellers based in Tokyo.
+Mount Fuji and the Fuji Five Lakes region are just under 2 hours away from Tokyo via direct train, making it a perfect day-trip location for travellers based in Tokyo.

 Another popular cherry blossom festival in the Tokyo-Fujiyoshida area is the Fuji Kawaguchiko Cherry Blossom Festival.
 During the blooming season, locals celebrate with food, drinks and craft stalls.
 Visitors can also expect night illumination that happens after sunset till 9PM.